The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry: Abstract

 \section{Abstract}

-In this paper we study dually flat spaces arising from Delzant polytopes equipped with symplectic potential together with the corresponding toric K\"ahler manifold as its torification.
-We introduce a dually flat structure and the associated Bregman divergence on the boundary from the view point of toric K\"ahler geometry.
-We show a continuity and an extended Pythagorean theorem for the divergence on the boundary.
-We also provide a characterization for toric K\"ahler manifold to become a torification of a mixture family on a finite set.
+In this paper we study dually flat spaces arising from Delzant polytopes equipped with a symplectic potential together with their corresponding toric K\"ahler manifolds as their torifications.
+We introduce a dually flat structure and the associated Bregman divergence on the boundary from the viewpoint of toric K\"ahler geometry.
+We show a continuity and a generalized Pythagorean theorem for the divergence on the boundary.
+We also provide a characterization for a toric K\"ahler manifold to become a torification of a mixture family on a finite set.